prixladi/conc/README.md

 ## Architecture

-The core of the application (daemon) is written in C, and supporting tools (CLI, GUI, TUI) are written in Rust.
+The core of the application (daemon) is written in C, and supporting tools (CLI, GUI) are written in Rust.

 ### Languages